The Night Flier (film): Plot

 The duo determine that Renfield has just landed at Wilmington airfield.
 Dees betrays Blair, locking her in a closet and telling her he doesn't share bylines.
-He flies to Wilmington and finds Renfield's black Cessna Skymaster, the interior covered in blood and an old photo album showing a pilot and his wife.
+He flies to Wilmington and asks if there is a black skymaster airplane on the ramp, but then the radio communicator is filled with sounds of screaming.
+Then Dwight tells Dees To turn back while he still can but Dees refuses.
+He finds Renfield's black Cessna Skymaster, the interior covered in blood and an old photo album showing a pilot and his wife.

-The airfield is deserted, but when Dees enters the terminal, he finds dozens of mutilated bodies.
+Dees hears screaming again and heads back to the terminal, where he finds dozens of mutilated bodies.
 He photographs the bodies until, finally unnerved, he goes to the bathroom to vomit.
 There Renfield confronts him.
 Renfield, clearly a monstrous being but with his face still obscured, tells the reporter that he likes Dees's work and would find the world more dull without him in it.
 Renfield destroys Dees's photographic film and gives one final warning to leave him alone.
 As Renfield leaves, Dees chases after him and demands to see Renfield's face.
 Renfield complies, remarking that Dees has been chasing death his whole life; Renfield's face is hideous and malformed, and the vampire forces Dees to drink his blood.
 Dees hallucinates that the victims are rising as revenants (or folkloric vampires), so he grabs a fire axe and begins recklessly hacking them.
 Police officers arrive on the scene, accompanied by Blair, and find Dees alone chopping up bodies.
 They shoot him dead.
 Blair goes to the window and sees Renfield get in his plane and take off, but, adopting Dees's motto, she publishes an article portraying Dees as the killer.